wg-osr/walkerga.github.io/_posts/2020-11-13-against-prying-eyes.md

 ---
 D: [dice] x 10 minutes

-You ward the area around you against prying.
+You ward the area [dice] x 5' around you against prying.
 Creatures outside the area must save or become physically unable to look at it, even in their peripheral vision.

+If you invest 4 dice or more in this spell and scribe your [Sigil](/spells/#lexicon) on the floor, the effect becomes permanent in this location.

 ###### *Block + Eyes*